dafyddcrosby/suicide_control/README.md

-# suicide_control
+# chefdown

 **Unsupported by Chef Software, Inc.**

-The default recipe aborts a chef-client run if the correct entry exists in a data bag, or has a specific tag (`suicide`) set.
+The default recipe aborts a chef-client run if the correct entry exists in a data bag, or has a specific tag (`chefdown_<bugid>`) set.
 This can be used to prevent a daemonized chef-client from making changes on a system during ad-hoc deployment, troubleshooting, or other purposes.

 We use this cookbook at Chef internally.
 It is not externally supported.

-The default recipe loads items for the node `chef_environment` from a data bag `suicide-ctl`.
+The default recipe loads items for the node `chef_environment` from a data bag `chefdown`.
 These must exist or it will raise an exception.
 The structure of the items is:

     {
       "id": "_default",
-      "suicide": "none"
+      "chefdown": "none"
     }

-Values for `suicide` can be:
+Values for `chefdown` can be:

 * none
 * all
 * daemonized

-Optionally, nodes can be tagged with `suicide` and the run will be aborted.
+Optionally, nodes can be tagged with `chefdown_<bugid>` and the run will be aborted.

-    knife tag create NODENAME suicide
+    knife tag create NODENAME chefdown_45109

 When done, remove the tag.

-    knife tag delete NODENAME suicide
+    knife tag delete NODENAME chefdown_45109

+The benefit of using a bug ID in the tag means you can find out why chef was turned off.

 ## Contributing